 Infusion Color: Green

-Base flavor: Grassy, hint of nut, buttery finish
+Base flavor: Grassy, hint of nut, sweet buttery finish

 Infusion Strength: Medium-strong

 Have you tried Japanese Sencha Grade A?
 Tell us what you think!